Introducing Various Notions of Distances between Space-Times: Convergence of Space-Times

 \begin{rmrk} Allen and Allen-Burtscher relate the timeless notions of convergence defined using the null distance that we reviewed in Section~\ref{sect:defns-tl} with these various smoother notions in \cite{Allen-Burtscher-22}\cite{Allen-Null}.
 It would be interesting to extend their work to other notions of intrinsic space-time convergence introduced in this paper. \end{rmrk}

 \begin{rmrk} Recall the Lorentzian length spaces mentioned in Remark~\ref{rmrk:Lor-length}.
-Kunzinger-Steinbauer have converted these spaces to timed metric spaces using the null distance and studied the intrinsic timeless $GH$ distance, $d^{tls}_{S-GH}$ between them in \cite{Kunzinger-Steinbauer-22}.
-It would be interesting if they could study the notion of intrinsic big bang distance, $d_{BB-GH}$, and intrinsic timed distance, $d_{\tau-H}$, between the timed metric spaces associated with their Lorentzianlength spaces. \end{rmrk}
+Kunzinger-Steinbauer have converted these spaces to timed-metric-spaces using the null distance and studied the intrinsic timeless $GH$ distance, $d^{tls}_{S-GH}$ between them in \cite{Kunzinger-Steinbauer-22}.
+It would be interesting if they could study the notion of intrinsic big bang distance, $d_{BB-GH}$, and intrinsic timed distance, $d_{\tau-H}$, between the timed-metric-spaces associated with their Lorentzian length spaces. \end{rmrk}

 There are other approaches to the convergence of space-times which do not involve the null distance or metric spaces at all.

 \begin{rmrk} Noldus introduced the first notion of a ``Gromov-Hausdorff" distance between space-times which is not definite but has been explored in a few papers by Noldus and by Bombelli-Noldus in \cite{Noldus-Topology} \cite{Noldus} \cite{Noldus-limit}\cite{Bombelli-Noldus} \end{rmrk}